hashicorp/terraform-provider-aws/website/docs/r/datasync_location_smb.html.markdown

 ### mount_options Argument Reference

-This argument supports the following arguments:inside the `mount_options` configuration block:
+The `mount_options` configuration block supports the following arguments:

 * `version` - (Optional) The specific SMB version that you want DataSync to use for mounting your SMB share.
 Valid values: `AUTOMATIC`, `SMB2`, and `SMB3`.
 Default: `AUTOMATIC`